drewboardman/thinking_with_types/README.md

  Chapter 4: Working with Types
  -----------------------------
+ > `-XTypeApplications` and `-XScopedTypeVariables` are the two most fundamental extensions in a type-programmer’s toolbox.
+They go together hand in hand.

  * `ScopedTypeVariables` is for referencing bound type variables, but you need to use `forall` for it to work